 Maybe standard capitalism and medicine don’t mix.
 Maybe we need a new form of capitalism, like compassionate capitalism, moderate-profit capitalism, homeostatic capitalism, or capped capitalism.
 All these are variations on a theme that emerge from a more balanced mind, heart, and human.

-I suggest this kind of state of being is the basis of all of our economic, political, and social interactions.
-It’s not so much the system but how we use the system.
+I suggest this kind of state of being is the basis of all of our economic, political, and social interactions. it’s not so much the system that’s the problem but who we are as mature human beings using the system.

 How did medicine go from healing to banking?